paga16-hash/anonymous-shard/doc/website/docs/report/implementation/implementation.md

 **[IPFS](https://ipfs.tech/)** (InterPlanetary File System) is a distributed, peer-to-peer network for storing and sharing data in a decentralized manner.
 Instead of relying on a central server, IPFS uses content-addressing, where each file is identified by its cryptographic hash, ensuring immutability and resistance to censorship.
 In this system, it is used to store and retrieve data efficiently avoiding reliance on centralized storage solutions.
 This choice was made because of its decentralized architecture and data persistence.

 The problem encountered here is that, as mentioned, this technology exploits content-addressing, so once the data are stored on IPFS they become immutable.
 Moreover, the stored data are not encrypted by default, so it is necessary to encrypt them before storing to ensure privacy and confidentiality.
 In this system, it is used to persist the info about tasks and tasks results.
 The design choice to avoid the storage of clear data on IPFS is the generation of a key pair by the consumer node that is used to encrypt the result before the storage.
-Mechanism deepened in Security Pattern Section~\ref{subsubsec:security-patterns}.
+Mechanism deepened in Security Pattern Section.

 #### Pinata